WallanceProject/CWallance/ReadMe.md

 We propose a lightweight alternative to blockchain, called *Wallance* to secure interactions in a decentralized IoT infrastructure.
 Taking into account all its constraints as memory, computing power and energy, our proof of concept promotes the sharing of data and the utilization of services as a real IoT network, in a secure way.

 In this tutorial, we will install step by step *CWallance* Node (on Raspberry Pi3 Model B+) and *CWallance* User Interface (on PC) based on Grafana.
-A complete description of our protocol is available on our paper "*Wallance, an Alternative to Blockchain for IoT*". *CWallance* is a C implementation of Wallance using standard socket library.
+A complete description of our protocol is available on our paper "*Wallance, an Alternative to Blockchain for IoT*". *CWallance* is a C/C++ implementation of Wallance using standard socket library.
 <br><br>